kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 Such a CSI driver service need only focus on the generation of the metadata requested;
-the sidecar is responsible for validating the authentication token, authorizing the backup application and validating the parameters of the RPC calls.
+the sidecar is responsible for validating the authentication token, authorizing the backup application, validating the parameters of the RPC calls and fetching the provisioner secrets needed to complete the request.
 The sidecar forwards the RPC call to the CSI driver service over the UNIX domain socket, after translating Kubernetes object names into SP object names, and re-streams the results back to its client.